Joomla Developer Manual

 Introduction

 Official Joomla language extensions are normally installed via the System → Install → Languages route.
 However, there may be occasions when it is necessary to install a language extension via the Install → Extensions → Upload & Install route.
 This example is for Scottish Gaelic with all of the English to Gaelic translation obtained using openai.com at a cost of just under $5.
-It is an unofficial language extension because it really needs the translations verified by Gaelic speakers, perhaps unlikely as there are only 60,000 of them in total.
-Creation of the extension was inspired by the coincidence of an enquiry in the Forum and a personal visit to the ruins or Carnasserie Castle where the very first printed document in Scottish Gaelic was produced in 1567.
+It is an unofficial language extension because it really needs the translations verified by Gaelic speakers, of which there are about 60,000 in total.
+Creation of the extension was inspired by the coincidence of an enquiry in the Forum and a personal visit to the ruins of Carnasserie Castle where the very first printed document in Scottish Gaelic was produced in 1567.

-The following structure includes a build.xml file, used to build the package using phing, and a .gitignore file, neither of which are present in the GitHub repository.
-The .ini files are translations of the original English .ini files.
+The following local repository structure contains .ini files already translated from the original English .ini files.
 The method of translation is covered in a separate article.

 cefjdemos-pkg-gd-gb